henriquesebastiao/external-cardputer-antenna/README.md

 | Network 3 | 240 | 6 | - | -87 | -85 | -91 | -87 |
 | Network 4 | 246 | 6 | - | -93 | -89 | -89 | -86 |

+### Conclusion

+Of the four antennas tested, antenna 4 performed best, being able to receive signals from further away, up to 122 meters in urban areas and up to 246 meters in open rural areas.
+It also achieved better signal levels from closer networks when compared to the other antennas.
+However, if you prefer a smaller and more compact antenna, antenna 2 also proved to be a good alternative with interesting results, although inferior to antenna 4.

 ## ⚠️ Precautions to Take When Opening the Cardputer

 - Be careful when opening the Cardputer, as the display flat connector is fragile and is connected at the bottom of the STAMP.